SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

   Status:  always : 200000000
 ```

-If your app has more than one associated domain, the status will be "`ask`" if _any_ of them fail to autoverify.
+If your app has more than one associated domain, the status will be "`ask`" if _any_ of them fail to auto-verify.
 You can use `adb` to check your setup from Android Studio without having to delete/reinstall.
 For more information on using the `adb` debugger, see [this article](#adb).

-> Note: [CloudFlare](#cloudflare) CDN is problematic for Android autoverify, owing to its use of 301 redirect for files.
+> Note: [CloudFlare](#cloudflare) CDN is problematic for Android auto-verify, owing to its use of 301 redirect for files.

 ## Further reading